fmiguelgarcia/fmiguelgarcia.github.io/_posts/2016-11-31-Technical_debt_en.markdown

 > New requirements on the scope usually are similar to a new loan request on financial management.
 Team could be flexible and agile, but at the end we will pay our "debt interests".

 When we make a quick *workaround*, we could likely avoid a delay on the deployment but we are also increasing our **technical debt**.
-That means that we have ++reduced the **time to market**++ but we have left pending a future fix.
+That means that we have _reduced the **time to market**_ but we have left pending a future fix.
 If these *workaround* is isolated, it won't probably affect us.
 However components are usually interconnected, and that pending change will increase the development time of new features on the future.

 A good approach is grouping related **technical debts** and fix them together (like multiple loan example): It is called **re-factoring**.

 ## ...
 NPV and IRR?
 (PMP skill) ##
-First of all, don't worry about the following formulas because your SpreadSheet (Microsoft Excel or LibreOffice) has ++simple functions to manage them++: functions NVP and IRR.
+First of all, don't worry about the following formulas because your SpreadSheet (Microsoft Excel or LibreOffice) has _simple functions to manage them_: functions NVP and IRR.

 **NPV** is the acronym of **Net Present Value**, and it is *the difference between the present value of cash inflows and the present value of cash outflows*.
 In PMP, we use that to analyse the profitability of a project investment.
 As a financial dynamic indicator, the NPV formula is: